Philip Dehany: Early life

-Dehany was at school and university with the Rev Charles Powlett, son of Charles Powlett, 3rd Duke of Bolton.
-In 1763 Powlett became curate of a parish near Hambledon where Delany helped him establish the Hambledon Club based on the local cricket team.
-The club was as much about drinking and gambling as cricket.
-Dehany was a member of the Committee which revised the Laws of Cricket at the Star and Garter Hotel in Pall Mall in 1774.

 Political career

 Dehany purchased Kempshott manor in about 1773.
 He demolished the old manor-house, and replaced it by a large brick mansion.
 Dehany maintained his links with the Powlett family down to Harry Powlett, 6th Duke of Bolton who had supported his West Indies friend Edward Morant in Parliament.
 Dehany was returned as Member of Parliament for St Ives on Bolton's interest at a by-election on 26 December 1778.
 However he did not stand at the 1780 general election two years later.

 Later years and legacy

 Dehany married Margaret Salter Hooper and had a daughter - Mary Salter Dehany.
 Their group portrait was painted by Thomas Gainsborough.
 In 1787 he sold Kempshott. and in 1797 purchased Hayes Place, Kent.
 He died on 27 October 1809 and was buried at Hayes on 6 November 1809.